Testing Quantum Black Holes with Gravitational Waves: Testing Bekenstein-Mukhanov with LIGO

 For a merger of two approximately equal mass holes, the dimensionless spin of the final hole should be very roughly $a \sim 0.5$.
 This is because nearly all the orbital angular momentum of the final phase of the inspiral ends up as spin.
 The orbital angular momentum of a test particle of mass $M_{1}$ at the innermost stable orbit of a Schwarzschild black hole of mass $M_{2}$ is $J = 2 \sqrt{3} G M_{1} M_{2}$.
 Linear extrapolation from the extreme mass ratio limit gives a crude estimate of the spin of the final hole after a binary merger of non-spinning holes: $ a \equiv J/G (M_{1}+M_{2})^2 \approx 2 \sqrt{3} \nu$, where $\nu \equiv M_{1} M_{2}/(M_{1} + M_{2})^{2}$.
 This is too large; a fraction of the angular momentum is radiated by gravitational waves during the the last phase before the merger \cite{PhysRevD.76.064034}.
 A more accurate approximation (based on a fit to numerical simulations) for a binary merger of non-spinning holes is $a \approx 2 \sqrt{3} \nu - 3.87 \nu^{2} \approx 0.62$ when $M_{1} = M_{2}$ \cite{Hofmann:2016yih}.
 Taking into account the varying mass and spin of the initial holes -- which can range from aligned to anti-aligned with the orbital angular momentum -- gives a fairly large scatter around this value.
 The point here is that a reasonable guess for the likely range for the spin of the final hole in an equal mass merger is perhaps $0.4 \lesssim a \lesssim 0.9$. (see \emph{e.g.} Figure 8 of \cite{Kesden:2010yp}).

 In Figure \ref{fig:QNMvsBM2} we illustrate the uncertainty on the spin of the final hole in the LIGO event GW150914 \cite{Abbott:2016blz}, and what would be the corresponding uncertainty in $\alpha$.
-The signal/noise of this event was not sufficient to measure the ring down, and therefore this event cannot actually be used to constrain $\alpha$.
+Because the signal/noise of this event was not sufficient to measure the ring down this event cannot actually be used to constrain $\alpha$.
 Nevertheless it provides a rough guide in understanding what the precision of the constraint will be.
-The firm expectation of LIGO is that future events will have higher signal/noise and allow for a measurement of the ring down.\footnote{Rainier Weiss, private communication.} Presumably, these future events will also allow for improved precision on $a$.
+The firm expectation of LIGO is that future events will have higher signal/noise and allow for a measurement of the ring down \cite{Brito:2018rfr,Yang:2017zxs}.
+Presumably, these future events will also allow for improved precision on $a$.
 In any case, the 90\% confidence interval in $a$ for GW150914 was already small enough that the corresponding uncertainty in $\alpha$ is $14 < \alpha < 18$.
-Therefore, an observation of two holes with substantially different $a$ would then provide a definitive test of the Bekenstein-Mukhanov proposal.
+Therefore, an observation of two holes with significantly different $a$ would then provide a strong test of the Bekenstein-Mukhanov proposal.